-Michael Fenison enters his fourth season as an assistant coach with the College of the Canyons men’s basketball program, having joined the program during the 2014-15 season.
+Michael Fenison enters his fifth season as an assistant coach with the College of the Canyons men’s basketball program, having joined the program during the 2014-15 season.

 Prior to arriving at COC, Fenison served as head coach of the men’s basketball program at El Camino College from 2004 to 2008 and again from 2009 to 2012.